danielmerritt001/bite-buddy-front-end/README.md

 * Social Media Integration
 * Grocery List Generator based on selected recipes
 * Meal Planning and Calendar to plan meals for the week/month and view them in a calendar format
-* Auto Sorting Boards based on certain features, like most recently saved recipes, meal type or ingredient type
+* Auto Sorting Boards based on certain features, like most recently saved recipes, meal type, or ingredient type